“Da” in Italian

 Tomorrow Giacomo will go to the dentist.

-- When followed by a verb in the infinitive, it describes something that needs to be done.
+When followed by a verb in the infinitive, da describes the purpose of something.

 Ho ancora tantissime email da scrivere.